 WordFly updates Promotions in Tessitura by calling the WP_UPDATE_EMAIL_PROMOTION stored procedure.
 This procedure in turn calls the localized LP_UPDATE_EMAIL_PROMOTION stored procedure, giving you a place to perform custom processing for email responses.
 This needs to be configured for use with your system.

 - Take a look and make sure the procedure is handling the unsubscribe events the way you want it to respond.
-We recommend setting up your stored procedure to unsubscribe opt-outs, hard bounces (invalid addresses), and abuse complaints immediately.

 - The default stored procedure will still have the "RETURN" statement on line 33, this causes the procedure to stop running at that point so the sample code needs this updated in order to start working.